ConvertCalculator Icon

 • If your GoogleSheet contains merged cells, the formula will throw a #NAME-error.
 This error occurs when the app doesn't recognize something in your formula.
 In this case, the merged fields provide an unexpected input.

-• Some browsers like Opera have aggressive caching mechanisms that prevent your GoogleSheet data to not update in real-time.
+• Some browsers like Opera have aggressive caching mechanisms that prevent your GoogleSheet data from updating in real-time.
 When you run into this problem, try switching to an alternative browser like Chrome or Safari.